Business Continuity Services

 What Is Business Continuity?

-Simply put, “business continuity” is exactly what it sounds like: keeping business processes up and running in the midst of a crisis that would like nothing more than to shut them down.
+Simply put, “Business Continuity Services” is exactly what it sounds like: keeping business processes up and running in the midst of a crisis that would like nothing more than to shut them down.
 Permanently, if possible.

 Put another way, it is no more and no less than an organization’s ultimate, worst-case-scenario disaster plan.
 Such business disasters (often referred to euphemistically as “unplanned incidents”) can take many forms.
 Some of the most common ones include: